jpgallagher/pe/README.md

 ## Constraint specialisation

 (Does not use PE).
-Strengthens constraints in a set of CHCs with respect to an entry goal. adding invariants to the clause bodies.
+Strengthens constraints in a set of CHCs with respect to an entry goal, adding invariants to the clause bodies.

 * See shell script spec.sh